Skip to navigation Skip to content Skip to subnav

 (G) delineated areas of land appropriate for residential development and redevelopment under the requirements of this section.

 (d) Designation process.
-Upon the first meeting of the State Board held after 45 days of receipt of a completed application, for designation of a neighborhood development area, the State Board, after opportunity for public comment, shall approve a neighborhood development area if the Board determines that the applicant has met the requirements of this section.
+At the first meeting of the State Board held after 45 days after receipt of a completed application, for designation of a neighborhood development area, the State Board, after opportunity for public comment, shall approve a neighborhood development area if the Board determines that the applicant has met the requirements of this section.

 (1) When approving a neighborhood development area, the State Board shall consult with the applicant about any changes the Board considers making to the boundaries of the proposed area.
 After consultation with the applicant, the Board may change the boundaries of the proposed area.